harmony-one/h/progress/aaron-li.md

 2025 Goals:

-My goal is to create and evolve the technologies to make the network the simplest, most fun places for trading, making predictions, and playing with humanoid AI - the self-improving bots that can converse with humans, launch and manage tokens, and make intelligent trading decisions under supervision.
+My goal is to create and evolve technologies that make the network one of the simplest and most enjoyable places for trading, making predictions, and interacting with humanoid AI—self-improving bots capable of conversing with humans, launching and managing tokens, and making intelligent trading decisions under supervision.
 This can be achieved in three stages:

-Stage 1: Construct and launch decentralized markets for option and perpetual trading, event prediction, and token launching.
-Building on top of the open infrastructure of products with proven market fits, I will remove the unnecessary complexity, focus on the most common use cases, and create the next generation products with simple, delightful user experience.
-As part of this, I will also assist in simplify existing products, unifying fragmented liquidity, and rebooting defi systems to attract external liquidity.
+Stage 1: Construct and launch decentralized markets for options and perpetual trading, event prediction, and token launches.
+Building on top of the open infrastructure of products with proven market fit, I will eliminate unnecessary complexity, focus on the most common use cases, and create next-generation products with simple, delightful user experiences.
+Additionally, I will simplify existing products, unify fragmented liquidity, and reboot DeFi systems to attract external liquidity.

-Stage 2: Create AI bots that can collaborate with humans and participate these markets.
-The bots will be the guide for the users to get familiar with the products and share tips learned from the community, and later become the an intelligent assistant for the user to automatically trade or launch tokens based on users' natural language instructions, budgets, and its own learnings.
+Stage 2: Develop AI bots that can collaborate with humans and participate in these markets.
+The bots will guide users in getting familiar with the products, share tips learned from the community, and eventually become intelligent assistants that can automatically trade or launch tokens based on users' natural language instructions, budgets, and their own learnings.

-Stage 3: After achieving undoubtfully satisfying user metrics of stage 1 and 2, I will design and prepare developer tools for other creators to share the success of the ecosystem and invent the most creative use of the bots, token launchers, derivative markets, and event prediction.
+Stage 3: Once undeniably satisfying user metrics for stages 1 and 2 have been achieved, I will design and provide developer tools for other creators to share in the ecosystem's success and invent the most creative applications of the bots, token launchers, derivative markets, and event prediction tools.

 ----